Cynthia Blevins Doll

 Honors & Leadership

-Cynthia was a member of the Kentucky Commission on Women for eight years and is a past chair of the Kentucky Women Remembered exhibit.
-She served as an adjunct legal writing instructor at the Brandeis School of Law at the University of Louisville in 1994.
+Cynthia serves as a member of the board of directors at the Louisville Bar Foundation.
+She was a member of the Kentucky Commission on Women for eight years and is a past chair of the Kentucky Women Remembered exhibit.
+Cynthia served as an adjunct legal writing instructor at the Brandeis School of Law at the University of Louisville and clerked for Sixth Circuit Judge Alan E. Norris after law school.
 She is a past member of the Louisville Bar Association Diversity Task Force and is a current member of Fisher Phillips Diversity Committee and Women's Initiative and Leadership Council.

 Seminars & Speaking Engagements